Mobility & Flexibility

-A personalized mobility flexibility training program is able to help you enhance your freedom (how well your joints move) and stability (keeping good posture and body alignment during actions in order for your body isn’t under undue strain).
-It can allow you to excel in sports or your activities, in addition to help you take good attention to your body on a daily basis.
+A personalized mobility flexibility training program can help you enhance your freedom (how well your joints move) and stability (keeping good posture and body alignment during actions for your body isn’t under undue strain).
+It can allow you to excel in sports or your activities and help you pay good attention to your body daily.

 Special Focus: Tight Muscles

-The shoulders, chest, hamstrings, and hips are often tight, but you may find tightness in other regions depending on harms, pressure in your lifetime, or how rough a particular workout was.
-By tailoring your mobility flexibility training to your body, you’ll prevent over stretching muscles—or muscles that are lost that need consideration.
+The shoulders, chest, hamstrings, and hips are often tight, but you may find tightness in other regions depending on harm, pressure in your lifetime, or how rough a particular workout was.
+By tailoring your mobility flexibility training to your body, you’ll prevent overstretching muscles—or muscles that are lost that need consideration.

 The Body Knows: What’s Best

 Listen to your body, and don’t push it too much when you’re stretching.
-Instead, ease into a stretch when you’ve reached the limit of what you are able to do at that point, and understand.
+Instead, ease into a stretch when you’ve reached the limit of what you can do at that point, and understand.

-Also, you need to prevent ballistic stretches—that sort of extending where you bounce in and out of the stretch.
-That strategy isn’t as successful holding the stretch for about 10 to 30 seconds and then as slowly stretching your muscles.
+Also, you need to prevent ballistic stretches—that extending where you bounce in and out of the stretch.
+That strategy isn’t as successful as holding the stretch for about 10 to 30 seconds and then slowly stretching your muscles.

-Within the plan that was developed for you, you can use resistance balls, towels, or other props that’ll allow you to go deeper in your stretches.
-Assortment will also make you more likely to stay with your mobility flexibility training plan.
+Within the developed plan, you can use resistance balls, towels, or other props that’ll allow you to go deeper in your stretches.
+The assortment will also make you more likely to stay with your mobility flexibility training plan.

 Stretching Requires A Warm Up: